CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9D - Solar Eclipses.md

 \lambda \enspace(9.30)& 216\degree\:36'\:36'' & 323\degree\:34'\:7'' & 181\degree\:9'\:46'' & 15\degree\:19'\:52''\\ \hline
 \end{array}
 ```
-Our answers can be arranged in a chart:
+Our answers can be arranged in a table:
 ```math
 \displaylines{
 \text{Solar Eclipse of April 8, 2024 – Contacts of Penumbra}\\